chris-sanders/chris-sanders.github.io/_drafts/2018-03-03-benchmark-commodity-ceph.md

 overhead and better write performance.
 For large block size writes with a few more drives the Erasure pool will likely become network limited matching the Replicated pool read performance with lower hard drive overhead.

+Note: These conclusions are for 1G networking.
+The [filestore-lxd] read test performed in a LXD container with 4 processes to remove the network bottleneck was able to bench at **488.84 MB/s**.
+Any conclusions here are focused on 1G networks.
+Results at ~112-114 MB/s should be considered network capped.

 ## Conclusions